-This inspection was the third routine inspection of the establishment, the last took place in May 2015.
+This inspection was the fourth routine inspection of the establishment.
+The last being in March 2015, which was a joint inspection with United Kingdom Accreditation Service (UKAS).
 The HTA conducted a visual inspection of the premises, reviewed documentation and carried out interviews with the Designated Individual and establishment staff.

-As part of the inspection, an audit of bodies within the body store was undertaken.
-Three bodies were selected at random and details from the body identification tags and the physical location of the bodies were cross-checked against the body location whiteboard and the mortuary register.
-Additionally, details of tissue retained following three PM examinations were audited.
-Details of the tissue were compared with records documenting the wishes of the family with regards to the fate of the tissue following its analysis and the physical tissue stored in the mortuary.
+As part of the inspection, an audit of bodies within the body store was undertaken, three bodies were selected at random and details from the body identification tags and the physical location of the bodies were cross checked against the whiteboard and the mortuary register.
+Additionally, details of tissue retained following five PM examinations were audited.
+Details of the tissue were compared with records documenting the wishes of the family with regards to the fate of the tissue following its analysis and the physical tissue stored in the laboratory.
 No anomalies were found during these audits.